 Now that I’ve had time to reflect on my time in New Zealand, I thought I would post an update with what I thought of the country in general.

 First, New Zealand is gorgeous.
-I didn't get a chance to visit the South Island on this trip, but I made my way from tip to tip of the North Island.
-One thing that's pretty amazing there is just how green the grass is.
-We have green grass in Canada, but it's more of a florescent green in New Zealand - it's pretty surreal.
-It's like what grass looks like when you bump the saturation up on a typical grass shot in photoshop, except you don't have to do that ...
+I didn’t get a chance to visit the South Island on this trip, but I made my way from tip to tip of the North Island.
+One thing that’s pretty amazing there is just how green the grass is.
+We have green grass in Canada, but it’s more of a florescent green in New Zealand – it’s pretty surreal.
+It’s like what grass looks like when you bump the saturation up on a typical grass shot in photoshop, except you don’t ...

 As many people now know, I’m back at home in Chilliwack.
 I left Wellington a little over a week ago, flew to Auckland, and caught a flight back to Vancouver.
 I was always planning on being back for Christmas, but decided to leave Wellington a bit early to get back home and sort a few things out.